-Storm has passed, but roads dangerous says SCEMD - South Carolina Radio Network
+Icy conditions blamed for road death in Kershaw County - South Carolina Radio Network

-As people in South Carolina wake up the morning after the big snowstorm on the coast, emergency officials warn residents that the danger is not over.
+South Carolina emergency officials warn residents waking up the morning after a big snowstorm along the coast that the danger is not over.

-“The snow may be over, the storm might have passed but there’s still a lot of ice on the roads,” said Derrec Becker with SCEMD Thursday morning.
+“The snow may be over, the storm might have passed but there’s still a lot of ice on the roads,” state Emergency Management Division spokesman Derrec Becker said Thursday.
 “It has not gotten very warm.
 Everything that could potentially melt today will freeze tomorrow.”

-The South Carolina Department of Transportation reports roads in the Lowcountry, Grand Strand and Pee Dee remain covered with snow and ice and the department recommends people in those areas avoid travel Thursday.
+The state Department of Transportation reports roads in the Lowcountry, Grand Strand and Pee Dee remain covered with snow and ice after the temperature stayed below freezing overnight.
+The department recommends drivers in those areas avoid travel Thursday.

+Meanwhile, Kershaw County officials announced the first death in South Carolina blamed on the winter storm.
+The county coroner’s office said Arther Cumbie, Jr. died from blunt force trauma and massive head injuries after his car crashed on Interstate 20 Wednesday east of Camden.
+Witnesses said Cumbie’s truck was not speeding when it slid off the roadway and crashed.
+He was wearing a seatbelt, troopers said.

 “The main concern right now is the roads,” Becker said.
-“Major interstates along the coast such I-95, U.S. 17, a lot of ice, still very treacherous.
-We’re asking people if they’re in a coastal county to stay off the roads, stay home and stay safe.”
+“Major interstates along the coast such I-95, U.S. 17, have a lot of ice.
+It’s still very treacherous.
+We’re asking people, if they’re in a coastal county, to stay off the roads, stay home and stay safe.”

 Crews are continuing with snow removal and de-icing procedures in those areas.

-And with temperatures remaining below or at freezing, Becker said the road conditions won’t improve much over the next few days.
+And with temperatures remaining below or at freezing, Becker said the road conditions will not improve much over the next few days.

 “The roads will still be very treacherous for a couple of days.
 We ask people to continue to monitor local weather reports, stay up to speed on the traffic conditions and road conditions via the SCEMD website at scemd.org and the SCDOT’s website at scdot.org.”

 The storm first dropped freezing rain and ice, then coated the counties in eastern South Carolina with snow.
+The National Weather Service in Charleston recorded 5.3 inches of snowfall at the airport Wednesday.

 Becker said 23 counties had offices closed or delayed opening Thursday, and about 1500 power outages were reported statewide.
 Schools throughout the coastal counties were closed.
 Some bridges in the Lowcountry are closed due to icy conditions.